What foods can my dog eat? Yes / In moderation / Danger

 Frequently asked questions

-Can you give a dog cooked chicken?
+Can dogs eat cooked chicken?

 Can my dog eat apple?